 - If you're using a Mac, GMS2 will download and install Mono if this is missing from your system - if you see any prompts to allow this, or asking to update your existing Mono install, etc., accept these.

-You need to complete the whole installer without errors or restart prompts in order to successfully install GMS2.
+You need to complete the whole installer without any errors or any restart prompts in order to have successfully installed GMS2.

 Steam users (on both Windows and macOS) can install GameMaker Studio 2 via their library as normal, but if you do have issues starting GMS2 or compiling projects, try installing the standalone version and see if this fixes your Steam copy at the same time - you may have been missing the required system components.

 While your install is in progress, please check our Required SDKs FAQ to check that your SDKs and other external tools are set up correctly for your relevant target platforms and the specific version of GMS2 you're installing, otherwise you might have issues building projects when GMS2 does install correctly.

 Configure Any Protection Software

 The next step is to ensure that there is nothing on your machine which is blocking GMS2 from writing its files.
 If during this reinstall process so far you saw any prompts from your protection software for allowing GMS2 to access your machine, then you should now step through our guide User Permissions and Internet Access Required by GMS2 one more time, but now using this information to configure your protection software fully to "whitelist" GMS2 and allow it to modify your files.